top of page

 It describes a state or condition of absence, where there is a notable absence of something that should be present.
 When used to describe a space or container, "void" indicates that it is completely empty or unoccupied.
 In a metaphorical sense, "void" suggests a lack or absence of significance, value, or purpose.
 It conveys a feeling of emptiness, hollowness, or insignificance, emphasizing the absence of something expected or desired.
 The adjective "void" often implies a sense of emptiness or a state of nothingness, highlighting the absence of substance, content, or fulfillment.

-Example sentences of void
+Example sentences containing void

 1. The abandoned house stood in silence, its rooms void of life.